 Learners work with a simplified version of the text and the tasks.
+Teachers can select if they offer all three tasks to the learners.

 Learners work with a simplified and shortened version of the text.
 With this text, they answer the same questions as Group 1.